Schema Markup Example

 Hormozi's Lens: Engaged Search Is the Warmest Traffic There Is

 Read that again.
 The AI is doing the shortlisting that used to happen on your homepage.
-If you're not in the model's answer, you don't get to make your pitch — you've been eliminated in a round you didn't know was being played.
+If you're not in the model's answer, you don't get to make your pitch.
+You've been eliminated in a round you didn't know was being played.
 Hormozi's whole thesis is to go where buyers are already looking and be the obvious choice when they get there.
 In 2026, "where they're looking" increasingly means inside an AI's response.
+For a Knoxville business, that shortlist is being built right now, with or without you in it.

 The Authority Flywheel: How You Actually Get Cited

-The flywheel turns like this: publish quotable expert content → earn mentions and links from other credible sites → keep your name, location, and specialty identical everywhere → the model learns you're the authority → it cites you → more humans discover you → more mentions.
+The flywheel turns like this.
+Publish quotable expert content.
+Earn mentions and links from other credible sites.
+Keep your name, location, and specialty identical everywhere.
+The model learns you're the authority.
+It cites you.
+More humans discover you.
+More mentions.
 Each turn makes the next easier.
-Seth Godin's old line applies perfectly: you don't get found by being everywhere — you get found by being remarkable about one thing, consistently, until the pattern is undeniable.
+Seth Godin's old line applies perfectly: you don't get found by being everywhere, you get found by being remarkable about one thing, consistently, until the pattern is undeniable.
+If you want help wiring this into a real plan, our Knoxville brand and visibility team does exactly this work.

 The Dan Martell Frame: Make Visibility a System, Not a Scramble